 Known in Livorno as the Antico Cimitero degli Inglesi, or the Old English Cemetery, the monumental cemetery in Via Verdi dates from the 1640s and is the oldest of its kind in the whole of Italy, probably in the whole of the Mediterranean area.
 The people buried in the cemetery were protestants of several nationalities who were living or staying in Livorno and other parts of Italy during the 17th, 18th and first part of the 19th century.
-Many of them played an important part in the development of the city and port of Livorno.
+Many of them were the foreign merchants and their families who played an important part in the development of the city and port of Livorno.
 In 1840 the cemetery was closed down following the expansion of the city walls, and a New English Cemetery was opened outside the walls (Via Pera).

 Many of the people buried here were merchants in Livorno during the time of great expansion of the city as a cosmopolitan port.
 Others were brought to Livorno to be buried from Pisa, Florence and other Italian towns since Livorno’s protestant cemetery existed long before the ones in Florence and Rome.
 There are many tombs belonging to British citizens, but also to French Huguenots, Germans, Swiss and Americans.
 Several American marines are buried here.